Skip to main content

 Anna UMEDA

-A third year student at Harvard University, majoring in sociology and East Asian studies.
-Her interests are gender issues, IT policy, and colonial history.
-She grew up in Tokyo with a Japanese mother and Swedish father, and has spoken English, Japanese, and Swedish since childhood.
-Making use of her multicultural background and language skills, she hopes to be involved in international policy advocacy in the future.
+A third-year student at Harvard University, majoring in sociology and East-Asian studies.
+Her interests include gender issues, IT policy, and colonial history.
+Growing up in Tokyo with a Japanese mother and a Swedish father, she has spoken English, Japanese, and Swedish since childhood.
+Making use of her multicultural background and language skills, she aspires to be involved in international policy advocacy in the future.

 A photo of Anna Umeda, showing her upper body facing forward.